dwhiffing/fury/content/aar/nf/nf41_aj/body.md

 the rag-tag remnants of their surface fleet.
-Instead, I've got five assorted Udaloys and Sovremennys, two Slavas, not one, but two Kirovs (when was the last time you saw that?), and, to my astonishment, the Kusnetsov!
+Instead, I've got five assorted Udaloys and Sovremennys, two Slavas, not one, but two Kirovs (when was the last time you saw that?), and, to my astonishment, the Kusnetsov\!
 I thought she had sunk weeks ago.

 **The Plan**